-The National Institute of Health and Care Research (NIHR) is the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The National Institute of Health and Care Research (NIHR) funds, enables and delivers world-leading health and social care research that improves people’s health and wellbeing and promotes economic growth.

 ARC North Thames develops innovative research that meets the most pressing health and social care needs of our local and national communities, and quickly puts our findings into practice for those who need it most.

 Over six million people live in our region, an ethnically diverse population living in inner city, urban and rural communities across parts of London, Bedfordshire, Essex and Hertfordshire – a total of 26 boroughs.
 The neighbourhoods we cover range from the sixth most affluent in England to the third most deprived.

 ARC North Thames is a partnership between six leading universities (University College London, London School of Hygiene & Tropical Medicine, Queen Mary University of London, London School of Economics, City and University of East London), our Academic Health Service Network (AHSN), our region’s NHS and local authority (LA) organisations and communities, industry and charities.
 We collaborate across our region and nationally to identify problems that can be addressed through high quality, generalisable, applied health and care research, which we deliver with our partners.

 We are hosted by Barts Health NHS Trust and part of UCLPartners Academic Health Science Partnership, which brings together clinical and academic organisations working across the translational innovation pipeline – from discovery and evaluation through to adoption and spread – to improve population health.

 Further ARC North Thames partners include 23 acute trusts (including tertiary referral centres and district general hospitals), community and mental health trusts, and 20 Clinical Commissioning Groups (CCGs) as well as patients and local communities.